fetchai/agents-tac/README.md

 ## Repository structure

 - `data`: default folder for storage of the simulation data.
+- `docker-agent-image`: Lightweight docker image for agent execution.
 - `docker-images`: submodule to the [docker-images](https://github.com/uvue-git/docker-images.git)
 - `docker-tac-develop`: Docker image for the development of TAC related stuff.
 - `docs`: the docs for this project.
 - `notebooks`: contains jupyter notebooks with exploratory code.
-- `proto`: contains the protobuf schema.
-- `sandbox`: setup for using Docker compose.
+- `sandbox`: competition setup using Docker compose.
+- `scripts`: scripts to run.
 - `simulation`: contains scripts for simulation of the TAC.
 - `tac`: the main folder containing the Python package.
 - `templates`: template agents.